The power of simple kindness is underestimated.

 Take the risk because you never know who just had a miscarriage or got in a car accident or lost his/her job.

-Like apples of gold in settings of silver is a word spoken in right circumstances (Proverbs 25:11).
+Like apples of gold in settings of silver is a word spoken at the proper time.
+(Proverbs 25:11 NASB)

 A word spoken at the right time is beautiful–just like gold and silver.

-Pleasant words are a honeycomb, sweet to the soul and healing to the bones (Proverbs 16:24).
+Pleasant words are a honeycomb, sweet to the soul and healing to the bones.
+(Proverbs 16:24 NASB)

 Make the choice to laugh.
 Make the choice to ask questions and be friendly.
 Make the choice to show others your smile.
 I bet it’s beautiful. 🙂